Homepage

 Fuses: how they work

 At the most basic level fuses are just thin pieces of wire with specific characteristics meant to melt before the wires they are attached to.
 Electrical wiring is inherently limited in how much current it can safely carry, as it will heat up the more current (amperage) flows through it, and will therefore pose a fire risk after a certain point.
+An overheating wire may melt the plastic insulation it is covered with - which can emit toxic fumes - or set fire to objects it may be in contact with.

 A fuse of the right rating, then, will prevent this limit from being reached by acting as a weak link and melting before any damage to the installation and its surroundings can occur.
+However, it is crucial that the correct fuse is used and correctly installed; bypassing these safety features was quite common and is the main reason why fuses have mostly been replaced by breakers.

 Rewireable vs cartridge fuses

-Domestic fuse boxes may accept either rewireable or cartridge fuses, depending on the design practices of the country in question, and the specific installation.
+Domestic fuse boxes may accept either rewireable or cartridge fuses, depending on the design practices of the country in question and the specific installation.
 The difference between these two types primarily concerns how the end user was expected to purchase and replace fuses.

 With the former, the user was tasked with removing the carrier board of the circuit in question, cleaning up the remains of the old wire, cutting the fuse wire to length and installing it correctly in the carrier.
 Cartridge fuses, instead, are entirely self-contained and thus easier to install; there might still be a carrier of sorts (for example a cap in the Diazed and Italian systems) to remove, but the procedure is much simpler and harder to screw up.